rackerlabs/support-how-to/content/how-to/rackspace-email/webmail-dropbox-integration-faqs/index.md

 ### Does Rackspace store my Dropbox credentials?

 No. In fact, we never see or store your credentials.
-When you log in to Dropbox, you are sending your credentials directly to Dropbox via a secure connection.
+When you log in to Dropbox, you send your credentials directly to Dropbox via a secure connection.